Implementing Join + Aggregate Queries in CloudBase Databases

 }

-However, we only need data for students in Teacher Xu's class, so further filtering is required.
+However, we only need the data of students in the classes taught by Teacher Xu, so further filtering is required.

 .lookup({